 WIPO was established by the WIPO Convention in 1967 with a mandate from its member states to promote the protection of IP throughout the world through cooperation among states and in collaboration with other international organizations.

-The student will be doing research for and assisting the Legal Counsel in the performance of his work.
+The student will be doing research for and assisting the Legal Counsel in the performance of his/her work.
 It generally covers host state relations, contracts, research, and memos on treaty law questions, as well as general international law questions (administrative, constitutional, and general) that come up in the practice of law in an international organization.

 To learn more about the World Intellectual Property Organization, please visit their website.